Middle School Competition 2022

 Contest judges review submissions with no knowledge of the student’s identity, school, or residence.
 In order to provide them with anonymous papers for judging, the body of the paper should not contain any information identifying the writer.
 The entry must be the original work of the student.
 Judges request that teachers review students’ work and submit only entries worthy of being considered for judging.
 By submitting an entry, you are agreeing to all the judging criteria.
 The decision of the judges is final.

-Entries must be submitted to either of the following no later than 12:00 Noon on March 1st*, 2020.
+Entries must be submitted no later than March 1st, 2022.

 Unfortunately, we cannot accept submissions that do not adhere to all of these guidelines, that are submitted late, or come from students outside the Northwest Louisiana area (Caddo, Bossier, Webster, DeSoto, Ouachita Parishes).
 Submissions will be retained by the Northwest Louisiana Jewish Federation, who will have the right to reprint winning entries in publications including local media/newspapers or posted online.